 The Benefit Reserve Fund has a sufficient balance to meet all claims, expected growth, and reserves for the upcoming biennium.
-Therefore, the Budget of the Commonwealth does not include the \$19 million required in KRS 342.122(1)(3).
+Therefore, the Governor's recommended budget does not include the \$19 million required in KRS 342.122(1)(3).

-The Budget of the Commonwealth includes \$952,000 in each year of the biennium in Coal Workers' Pneumoconiosis Funds to support Mine Safety Training in the Office of Mine Safety and Licensing.
+The Governor's recommended budget includes \$952,000 in each year of the biennium in Coal Workers' Pneumoconiosis Funds to support Mine Safety Training in the Office of Mine Safety and Licensing.

-The Budget of the Commonwealth includes a Restricted Funds transfer in the amount of \$6,200,000 in fiscal year 2009 from the Special Fund Benefit Reserve which shall be transferred to the General Fund.
+The Governor's recommended budget includes a Restricted Funds transfer in the amount of \$6,200,000 in fiscal year 2009 from the Special Fund Benefit Reserve which shall be transferred to the General Fund.